Document-oriented database: Organization

-Sometimes these organizational notions vary in how much they are logical vs physical, (e.g. on disk or in memory), representations.
+These organizational structures may differ between logical and physical representations (e.g. on disk or in memory).

 Relationship to other databases

 Relationship to key-value stores

-A document-oriented database is a specialized key-value store, which itself is another NoSQL database category.
-In a simple key-value store, the document content is opaque.
-A document-oriented database provides APIs or a query/update language that exposes the ability to query or update based on the internal structure in the document.
-This difference may be minor for users that do not need richer query, retrieval, or editing APIs that are typically provided by document databases.
-Modern key-value stores often include features for working with metadata, blurring the lines between document stores.
+A document-oriented database can be viewed as a specialized form of key-value store, which is itself a category of NoSQL database.
+In a basic key-value store, the stored value is typically treated as opaque by the database system.
+By contrast, a document-oriented database provides APIs or a query and update language that allows queries and modifications based on the internal structure of the document.
+For users who do not require advanced query, retrieval, or update capabilities, the distinction between document-oriented databases and key-value stores may be minimal.

 Relationship to search engines

-Some search engine (aka information retrieval) systems like Apache Solr and Elasticsearch provide enough of the core operations on documents to fit the definition of a document-oriented database.
+Some search engine and information retrieval systems, such as Apache Solr and Elasticsearch, provide document storage and support core document operations.
+As a result, they may meet certain functional definitions of a document-oriented database, although their primary design goals differ.